OpenSourceEconomics/econ-project-templates/docs_template/source/background/workflow.md

 after making changes manually, or run everything at once.

 Ideally though, you want to be even more fine-grained than this and only run individual elements.
-This is particularly true when your entire computations take some time.
+This is particularly true when your computations take some time.
 In this case, running all steps every time via the *workflow script* simply is not an option.
-All my research projects ended up running for a long time, no matter how simple they were...
+All my research projects ended up running for a long time (anything between several minutes and days), no matter how simple they were...

 The figure shows you that even in this simple example, there are now quite a few parts to remember: